Beside Myself (Basement album)

 Beside Myself is the fourth studio album by English alternative rock band Basement.
-It was released on 12 October 2018 and is their first album to be released by Fueled by Ramen.
+It was released on 12 October 2018 and is their first and only album to be released by Fueled by Ramen.
 The album was co-produced by Colin Brittain and the band themselves, engineered by Alex Prieto, and was mixed by Rich Costey.

 Release

 In May, the group embarked on a co-headlining US tour with Citizen; they were supported by Pronoun and Souvenirs.
 On 1 August, Beside Myself was announced for release in October.
 Alongside this, "Disconnect" was released as its lead single; its accompanying music video was directed by Adam Powell.
 A second single, "Stigmata", was released on 7 September.
 A third single, "Be Here Now", was premiered on Billboard's website on 2 October 2018.
 On 11 October, a music video was released for the track, directed by Mason Mercer.

 Beside Myself was released on 12 October through Fueled by Ramen.
 Following this, the band went on a two-week US tour, with support from Elder Brother and Pllush.
 In November, they went on a headlining UK tour, with support from Joyce Manor.
 In April 2019, "Be Here Now" was released on 7" vinyl, with the outtake "Are You the One" as the B-side, as part of Record Store Day.
 During this month, the band went on an Australian tour with the Story So Far.
 Following this, the group went on a US tour with Nothing, Gouge Away and Teenage Wrist.